 Feeding your Venus flytrap crickets is very similar to feeding them mealworms.
 You pick the cricket up with a pair of tweezers and place it in the trap, making sure to brush the trigger hairs so that it closes gently.
 The only thing that’s different with feeding the plant crickets is that you have to make sure the bug’s antenna isn’t poking out at all.

 If the antenna is sticking out, the trap won’t be able to close fully.
 This will prevent the plant from digesting the bug properly.
 Pushing the antenna in with tweezers or a toothpick is an easy way to avoid this issue.

 Feeding Bloodworms to Your Venus Flytrap

 Lastly, bloodworms are very similar to mealworms in nutrients, but you have to feed them to the flytrap a little differently.
 Bloodworms come freeze dried in little tubs, and they need to be rehydrated a bit before you can feed them to the Venus flytrap.

 All you have to do is drop a few droplets of water onto the bloodworm, then soak up any excess with a paper towel.
 Next, use a toothpick to roll it up so it looks like a “meatball”, and place the bloodworm into the trap.
 You can use the toothpick to trigger the trap’s hairs or use a pair of tweezers to gently close the trap.

-Just like the crickets and mealworms, you can purchase a tub of bloodworms for around $10 at any local pet supply store.
+Just like the crickets and mealworms, you can purchase a tub of bloodworms for at any local pet supply store.
 They are normally found as fish food.

 All the bugs mentioned above are good food sources for Venus flytraps.
-But you only need to feed the plant these bugs once a week.
+But you only need to feed the plant these bugs once a week at the most.
 You should also make sure you feed the plant a variety of them to ensure they receive all the nutrients they need to thrive.